hom3mad3/textiletactics/about.md

 permalink: /about/
 ---

-textile tactics

-a depository

-radical crafting

-explore and reappropriate the devalued feminised art form of CRAFTS as worthy of value and regard, as radical practice.
+textile tactics is a depository, a collection of references related to radical crafting my aim is to "explore and reappropriate the devalued feminised art form of CRAFTS as worthy of value and regard, as radical practice."